 Pet stores now have an entire isle designated to dog supplements.
 But just what does your dog need?
 It’s easy to be seduced or to feel pressured by marketing.
 If you’re buying premium dog food, then you’ll already be adding supplements into your pet’s diet.

 Does the dog need any more supplements?
 Talk to your vet about pet supplements that will actually benefit the dog.
 Note that in most cases, supplements aren't necessary and may be one of those worthless purchases.
 Otherwise, they can even be harmful to your dog.
 So it all comes to balance and finding the sweet spot.

 Research breeds before you buy or adopt a dog.
 There are plenty of dog breed quizzes online that will provide you with a serious of important questions about your lifestyle, budgeting and more to assess which dog breed would fit you best.
 Not all dogs are the same.

-For example, IAMS quiz or Animal Planet quiz will help you understand the likely costs, temperament, potential health issues and exercise needs of a specific breed.
+For example, IAMS quiz will help you understand the likely costs, temperament, potential health issues and exercise needs of a specific breed.
 Be honest: can you give that breed what he needs to thrive and maintain optimal health?
 If you can’t and you buy it anyway for the wrong reasons, it will likely cost you a lot in the long run.

 4. Get Creative